What is Skullcap?

 Skullcap is used for helping in neurodegenerative diseases

 Neurodegenerative disease is an umbrella term for a range of conditions which primarily affect the neurons in the human brain.
 Neurons are the building blocks of the nervous system which includes the brain and spinal cord.
 Neurodegenerative diseases occur when nerve cells in the brain or peripheral nervous system lose function over time and ultimately die.
-Some test-tube studies suggest that American skullcap may have neuroprotective properties, potentially safeguarding against diseases like Alzheimer’s and Parkinson’s.

 What are the active compounds in Skullcap?